rte-france/Grid2Op/docs/modeled_elements.rst

+.. |5subs_grid_layout| image:: ./img/5subs_grid_layout.jpg
+.. |5subs_grid_5_sub1_graph| image:: ./img/5subs_grid_5_sub1_graph.jpg
+.. |5subs_grid_all_1| image:: ./img/5subs_grid_all_1jpg
+.. |5subs_grid_5_sub1_2_graph| image:: ./img/5subs_grid_5_sub1_2_graph.jpg

 .. _modeled-elements-module:

 Elements modeled in this environment and their main properties
 ===============================================================

 Any grid2op environment model different elements.
 In this section, we explain what is modeled and what is not.
+This page can be usefull:

+- if you want to better understand an element of grid.
+For example you don't really know how to access the "production of a generator", in this case you can visit the :ref:`generator-mod-el` section
+- or if you are not sure what does "something" refer to.
+For example, you had a look at the "topo_vect" somewhere, but are not really sure what it means.
+In this case, you can use the "search" function of your browser (often "ctrl+f") and search for "topo_vect" that you might find here.
+  For this specific example, you can directly go to :ref:`substation-mod-el`.

 .. note:: Grid2Op do not assume any "power system" modeling.
 The backend is the only one responsible
     of maintaining the data it generates consistent from a power system point of view.